McUsr/Index-2.0/README.md

 =========

 David A. Curry's index, now for Utf-8 and local collation order, for Mac Os X, but portable.
-Uses ICU.
+Uses ICU for i8n and l10n.

 About Index-2.0
 ---------------

 It is very effective in many respects.
 --------------------------------------

 This is a tremendously useful little tool, for creating a small "databases" you needed yesterday.
-It takes to secs, from the thought of it would be cool to have a "database" before you are entering records, records that you can later filter with awk and other tools.
+It takes two secs, from the thought of it would be cool to have a "database" before you have defined the database and are eagerly entering records, records that you can later filter with awk and other tools.
 The duality of the tool, working both as a "screen" program, and as a filter, makes it very useful, in supporting note-taking in a diverging stage of whatever, without a thought about structuring there and then.
 But you can later converge the semantics of your "data", by filtering the information you have gathered through it.

 It supports international encoding schemes.
 -------------------------------------------